juancho20sp/SnOOPe/README.md

 - Open a saved game
 - Create the view of the type of machine
 - Create the data for the machine
-- Play with the indexes for showing / hiding fruits

 - End game on collision with bad block

-- Solve bug when apple is eaten

 - Number of surprises used by the superSnake
 - Surprise ready for use